awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-createtag.md

-# aws:createTags – Create tags for AWS resources<a name="automation-action-createtag"></a>
+# `aws:createTags` – Create tags for AWS resources<a name="automation-action-createtag"></a>

-Creates new tags for Amazon EC2 instances or Systems Manager managed instances\.
+Creates new tags for Amazon Elastic Compute Cloud \(Amazon EC2\) instances or AWS Systems Manager managed instances\.

 **Input**
-This action supports most EC2 `CreateTags` and SSM `AddTagsToResource` parameters\.
+This action supports most Amazon EC2 `CreateTags` and Systems Manager `AddTagsToResource` parameters\.
 For more information, see [CreateTags](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/api_createtags.html) and [AddTagsToResource](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/api_addtagstoresource.html)\.

-The following example shows how to tag an AMI and an instance as being production resources for a particular department\.
+The following example shows how to tag an Amazon Machine Image \(AMI\) and an instance as production resources for a particular department\.

 ------
 #### [ YAML ]